 Three letters of recommendation are required from academic or professional sources.
 We recommend having at least one letter from a university professor (and all three can be university professors).
 Professors who you have worked with on a research project are great letter writers, as are professors who have gotten to know you in a classroom setting.
 Employers or internship supervisors are also great recommenders if you are working in a field related to child and family development.

-For now just get the recommenders name and email address as you will request these letters be submitted through the Program application.
+For now just get the recommenders name and email address as you will request these letters be submitted through the Interfolio program application.

-- Any experience you have which you believe makes you an especially qualified applicant for a graduate degree program in Child Development
+- Any experience that you have, which you believe makes you an especially qualified applicant for a graduate degree program in Child Development.

 - Your research or project development interests, which faculty you may be interested in working with on research or project development.

 - What population you are most interested in learning about or working to benefit (e.g. low income, teens, racial and/or ethnic minorities).

 - Your future career goals and how this degree will help you achieve them.